sabbir-subhan/appium-Python/README.md

 for OSX all above plus:

-- xcode 8.1 (version 8 is not supported by appium but brew need version 8.1 to install libimobiledevice - so install xcode 8.1 froma appstore)
+- xcode 8.1 (version 8 is not supported by appium but brew need version 8.1 to install libimobiledevice - so install xcode 8.1 from appstore)
 - node
 - npm
 - brew